postcodes-ng/concepts-app/README.md

 * git clone this repository
 * cd into the concepts-app folder
 * Create an env file using the env.example template ==> ```cat .env.example > .env``` and update it with the necessary details or contact team lead for content on the file.
-* Create `Homestead.yaml` file.
-Contact team lead for content on the file.

 ### Setup Locally
 The project can be setup using a local development server or Laravel Homestead Virtual Machine